mzaera/ROS_AmazingTurtlesTask_2020/readme.md

 ## 2. Beginner

+Beginner_launcher runs the beginner.cpp

-Beginner will print the name "MARTI" in a ROS topic called name_topic.
+Beginner.cpp will print the name "MARTI" in a ROS topic called name_topic.

 ### Usage